Paperspace/Docs/data/data-overview/private-datasets-repository/storage-providers.md

 **CORS**

-To access an S3-compatible storage provider you may have to add CORS rules to your bucket
+Add CORS rules to your bucket:

 ```text
 [